 Famous Military Dog Names

 We appreciate all of our military heroes whether they are on two or four legs.
 If you have a puppy born on Memorial Day, think your puppy is a true hero or if you just want to honor the men, women and dogs who have served their country, you may want your new dog to share the name of one of these military dog heroes.
-Here is a list of some famous dogs who have served in the military.

 An official crew member of the Royal Norwegian Navy, the Saint Bernard became a symbol of Norwegian freedon during World War II.